restic/restic/doc/060_forget.rst

 .. note:: All calendar related ``--keep-*`` options work on the natural time
     boundaries and not relative to when you run the ``forget`` command.
 Weeks are Monday 00:00 -> Sunday 23:59, days 00:00 to 23:59, hours :00 to :59, etc.
+    Snapshots seemingly made in the future (relative to when you run the ``forget`` command) will be ignored and never removed.

 .. note:: Specifying ``--keep-tag ''`` will match untagged snapshots only.